 - YellaWood 500

 Round of 8

 Following the Bank of America ROVAL 400, the top eight points-earning drivers in the NASCAR Cup Series Playoffs move on to the Round of 8.
 The Round of 8 is the last round before the NASCAR Cup Series Championship race.
 The Round of 8 consists of three races:

 The top four points-earning drivers in the NASCAR Cup Series Playoffs advance to the Championship 4.
 The Championship 4 is the final round of the NASCAR Cup Series Playoffs.
 It consists of only one race, the NASCAR Cup Series Championship.
 The winner of the NASCAR Cup Series Championship is crowned the champion of the NASCAR Cup Series season.

 List of Playoff Events

-|South Point 400||Las Vegas, NV||Las Vegas Motor Speedway|
+|South Point 400||Las Vegas, Nv||Las Vegas Motor Speedway||Round of 8|

 How many drivers qualify for the playoffs?

-16 drivers qualify for the playoffs, and the rounds are split into races of three.
+16 drivers qualify for the playoffs, and the rounds are split into three races each.
 After the first three playoff races, the number of playoff drivers is whittled down to 12.
 After races four through six, the number of playoff drivers then drops to eight.
 After races seven to nine, the number of playoff drivers remaining is only four.
 The drivers are eliminated based on their number of playoff points.

 What is the championship four?